 With the untimely deaths of The Temptations' Richard Street and Damon Harris in 2013, who is left?
-Paul Williams died in 1973; David Ruffin died in 1991; Eddie Kendricks died in 1992; and Melvin Franklin died in 1995.
-Nate Evans is still with us and still has the voice that represents The Temptations Revue: A Tribute feat.
+Paul Williams died in 1973; David Ruffin died in 1991; Eddie Kendricks died in 1992; Melvin Franklin died in 1995, and Dennis Edwards retired in 2017.
+Nate Evans is still with us and still has the voice that represents The Temptations Review feat.
 Nate Evans!

 Legacy and influence

 With their tailored suits and detailed choreography, The Temptations set the bar high for male soul and R&B groups of the period.
 Before the Temptations became popular, most black vocal groups were rough, high-energy acts featuring vocals which were more raw and dance movements which were more improvisational.
 Only a few performers, including The Drifters, and the Four Tops, showed the refined style that would be popularized by the Temptations.